-For information on determining your PIR please visit the Inland Revenue website at www.ird.govt.nz/roles/portfolio-investment-entities/using-prescribed-investor-rates or call them on 0800 227 774.
+For information on determining your PIR please visit the Inland Revenue website at www.ird.govt.nz/pir or call them on 0800 227 774.

-You can advise us of your PIR at any time, including when it changes, by contacting the Kiwi Wealth Customer Services team on 0800 427 384, or questions@kiwiwealth.co.nz.
+You can advise us of your PIR at any time, including when it changes, by contacting the Kiwi Wealth Client Success team on 0800 427 384, or guestions@kiwiwealth.co.nz.